Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Example: LTI dynamics with nonlinear output

+\paragraph{Effect of covariance recalibration.} We also evaluate each method under the covariance-recalibrated framework of \citet{jiang_new_2025}, which is claimed to improve Kalman filtering with a nonlinear \(H\) by re-evaluating the covariance around the updated state.
+Figures~\ref{fig:recal-effect-rmse}--\ref{fig:recal-effect-cross-entropy} summarize how each metric changes between the non-recalibrated and recalibrated variants of each method.

+For \textsc{analytic}, recalibration has a small effect on RMSE (e.g., $0.994 \to 0.900$ in smoothing), while coverage improves slightly from 94.3\% to 95.8\% in prediction and from 93.8\% to 96.3\% in smoothing (Figures~\ref{fig:recal-effect-rmse} and~\ref{fig:recal-effect-coverage95}).
+This is consistent with the theoretical prediction of \citet{jiang_new_2025} that recalibration becomes unnecessary when the uncertainty propagation is already accurate, since the re-approximated quantities then agree with the originals.
+In cross entropy, recalibration improves \textsc{analytic}'s smoothing score from $0.11$ to $-4.64$, yielding a well-separated first place (Fig.~\ref{fig:recal-effect-cross-entropy}); the effect on prediction and filtering is smaller than \textsc{analytic}'s first-place margin over the other methods.
+We do not have an explanation for this observation.

+By contrast, recalibration produces huge improvements for the less accurate propagation methods.
+For \textsc{unscented'95}, it closes most of the gap to \textsc{analytic}: prediction RMSE improves from $6.56$ to $1.68$, coverage rises from 82.3\% to 93.3\%, and cross entropy drops from $918$ to $-1.69$.
+For \textsc{unscented'02}, RMSE drops by nearly an order of magnitude (e.g., $24.4 \to 2.98$ in prediction), coverage jumps from 57.6\% to 91.0\%, and cross entropy falls from $1.1 \times 10^4$ to $0.097$.
+For \textsc{linear}, RMSE is cut by roughly a third (e.g., $31.5 \to 9.83$ in prediction), coverage rises from 28.4\% to 68.2\%, and cross entropy drops by two orders of magnitude (e.g., $2.4 \times 10^4 \to 103$).
+These results confirm the central claim of \citet{jiang_new_2025}: the conventional Kalman update systematically underestimates posterior covariance when the uncertainty propagation is approximate, and re-evaluating the covariance around the updated state substantially mitigates this overconfidence.

-The takeaway of this experiment is that even when conventional filters such as the EKF can achieve a low RMSE, achieving statistical calibration takes more work, requiring up to \textsc{analytic} to get the best tradeoff between sensitivity and specificity in their uncertainty estimates.
+The takeaway of this experiment is twofold.
+First, even when conventional methods can achieve a low RMSE, achieving statistical calibration takes more work, and \textsc{analytic} gives the best tradeoff between sensitivity and specificity in its uncertainty estimates.
+Second, the benefits of covariance recalibration are most pronounced for methods with less accurate uncertainty propagation; when combined with the accurate moment propagation of \textsc{analytic} the benefits are less consistent, but can still yield best-in-class results.